BAC0WL/blue-prince-save-gen/README.md

 ## Quick Start

-Open `index.html` in any browser (Chrome, Firefox, Edge).
-No server or install needed.
+Open `index.html` in any browser or go to https://bac0wl.github.io/blue-prince-save-gen/  no server or install needed.

 ---